nrkno/tv-automation-sofie-code-standard-preset/README.md

 }
 ```

-Add _.eslintignore_ is any folders or files should be ignored by the linter.
+Add _.eslintignore_ if any folders or files should be ignored by the linter.

 _tsconfig.json_